 - (3) A marine ecosystem is to be classified as vulnerable based on its characteristics.
 The following list of characteristics is used as criteria in the identification of VMEs. - (a) Uniqueness or rarity an area or ecosystem that is unique or that contains rare species whose loss could not be compensated for by other similar areas.
 These include: - (i) Habitats that contain endemic species; - (ii) Habitats of rare, threatened or endangered species that occur in discrete areas; - (iii) Nurseries or discrete feeding, breeding, or spawning areas - (b) Functional significance of the habitat discrete areas or habitats that are necessary for the survival, function, spawning/reproduction or recovery of fish stocks, particular life-history stages (e.g. nursery grounds or rearing areas), or of rare, threatened or endangered marine species. - (c) Fragility an ecosystem that is highly susceptible to degradation by anthropogenic activities - (d) Life-history traits of component species that make recovery difficult ecosystems that are characterized by populations or assemblages of species with one or more of the following characteristics: - (i) Slow growth rates - (ii) Late age of maturity - (iii) Low or unpredictable recruitment - (iv) Long-lived - (e) Structural complexity an ecosystem that is characterized by complex physical structures created by significant concentrations of biotic and abiotic features.
 In these ecosystems, ecological processes are usually highly dependent on these structured systems.
 Further, such ecosystems often have high diversity, which is dependent on the structuring organisms. - (4) Management response may vary, depending on the size of the ecological unit in the Convention Area.
 Therefore, the spatial extent of the ecological unit is to be decided first.
-That is, whether the ecological unit is the entire Area, or the current fishing ground, namely, the Emperor Seamount and Northern Hawaiian Ridge area (hereinafter called "the ES-NHR area"), or a group of the seamounts within the ES-NHR area, or each seamount in the ES-NHR area, is to be decided using the above criteria.
+For example, whether the ecological unit is a group of seamounts, or an individual seamount in the Convention Area, is to be decided using the above criteria.